SansGuidon/bookmarks/PRINCIPLES.md

 * Set the main idea first
 * Focus on your audience
 * Avoid passive constructions
-* Be open minded, don't think you know eveything about your audience
+* Be open minded, don't think you know everything about your audience
 * Use the body language (physical and visual contact, ...)
 * Stay calm : Wrap up then stop talking.
 Pause.
 Repeat.
 Ask clarification of a statement.
 Be clear.
 * Look for humor.